knickers/clear/notes.md

 ## Page

-Create a normal `.php` file, your web server will serve it up just like usual.
-It can be in any subdirectory to build your desired url path.
+Create a normal `.php` file, web servers will serve it up just like usual.
+It can be in any subdirectory to build the desired url path.

 ## Template